ElderMael/codexarcana-blog/content/blog/mentoring-faq/index.md

 1. Leadership skills, being technical or non-technical,
 1. System Design and Architecture skills and,
 1. Developer skills, which you may already have.
+1. Time management skills to balance your time spent on these.

 ## Architecture